Stourbridge has an enviable collection of buildings of high quality and public affinity. Here's just a few of the town's fascinating landmarks.

 With 400 years of glass making history, the Stourbridge area is home to a vibrant community of studio glass artists.

 The Red House Cone is over 100ft tall and one of only four cones left in the UK.
-Watch glassblowers in action creating contemporary glass, discover underground tunnels, shp at both the Cone gift shop and Stuart Crystal outlet and feast on the delights of the Crystal Tearooms.
+Watch glassblowers in action creating contemporary glass, discover underground tunnels, shop at both the Cone gift shop and Stuart Crystal outlet and feast on the delights of the Crystal Tearooms.

 Ruskin Glass Centre is host to the International Festival of Glass that takes place every 2 years.
 The festival brings international glass masters together to share their talents and skills in a variety of workshops.
 Visit International Festival of Glass

-Broadfield House Glass Museum is one of the major museums of the world and contains a magnificient collection of British glass from the 18th century tableware and Stourbridge cameo and rock crystal to historic paperweights and modern glass studio.
+Broadfield House Glass Museum is one of the major museums of the world and contains a magnificent collection of British glass from the 18th century tableware and Stourbridge cameo and rock crystal to historic paperweights and modern glass studio.